Drive sales on autopilot with ecommerce-focused featuresSee Features

 Popups are one of the best ways for you to grab your visitors’ emails.
 Just ask Organic Aromas, whom we helped increase their subscriber list by 150% in just one month.

-There are many ways to use popups to help improve your subscriber list and ultimately your sales.
+There are many ways to use popups and signup forms to boost your subscriber list and ultimately your sales.
 Some of the most popular involves using exit-intent popups, delayed popups, and other signup forms.

-If you want more tactics and an over, remember to read our article on how to build an email list from scratch (with 9 proven methods).
+If you want more tactics and an overview, remember to read our article on how to build an email list from scratch (with 9 proven methods).

 However, there’s a second level of smarter ways you can use popups to dramatically increase your signups and give your users a much better experience.

 You can use Omnisend popups in a smart way to target specific visitors, such as those that come from your Facebook ads.

 Or you can choose to disable popups only for your subscribers that are visiting by clicking a link in your newsletter.
 After all, they’ve already subscribed, so there’s no need to show them additional popups.

 Below, we’ll look at the 3 smart ways you can use popups today for much better user experiences and conversions.

 Smart popups #1: Don’t show popups to newsletter subscribers

 One of the first thing you want to do to improve your visitors’ experience is to disable popups specifically for those users that are already signed up to your campaigns, such as your newsletters.